elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 </div>

-To examine the correlation between the target Age and numerical features, we take a further step to plot the 2D histogram plot below.
+To examine the correlation between the target Age and numerical features, we take a further step to plot the histogram plot below.
 We can see that the target Age is positively correlated with all the numerical features.
+From the distributions, we can see that all feature values are not normally distributed.
+There are some outliers for the Height value, but we will exclude outliers from the training dataset before building models.
+The feature “Whole Weight” distributes from 0 to 2.5, which is a wider range than other features.
+Other features distribute from 0 to around 1.
+Thus, we are going to standardize the numerical values before fitting the model.

 <div class="figure">